-• Senior Ballet Teacher of the Hong Kong Youth Ballet Academy
+• Senior Ballet Tutor of the Hong Kong Youth Ballet Academy

 • Faculty member of the Hong Kong Academy for Performing Arts